evansuslovich/DeepArtist/README.md

 Genre Classification

 DeepArtistApp contains the web app.
-DeepArtist contains the model and training data.
+DeepArtistApp/backend/deepartist contains the model and training data.

-The web app uses the model that is trained in DeepArtist.
+The web app uses the model that is trained in DeepArtistApp/backend/deepartist.

-**To install model custom package** cd DeepArtist

-python3 setup.py install

 **To run backend:**
 cd DeepArtistApp/backend